shafraza/good-code-vs-bad-code/README.md

 <p>However, it is not enough to simply design software applications with these factors in mind.
 We must also continually strive to improve and innovate to stay ahead of changing technologies and threats.
 This requires a philosophical approach to software development, one that values long-term sustainability and user satisfaction over short-term gains.</p>

 <p>In conclusion, the trio of scalability, security, and maintainability are essential factors to consider in software development.
 They are not only technical requirements but also philosophical ones that demand a long-term and sustainable approach to software development.
 By embracing these factors, we can ensure the success and longevity of our software applications, and ultimately, better serve the needs of our users.</p>

+<p>In this repository, I will try to explain comparisons of good vs bad code :) </p>